cometchat-pro/android-chat-uikit/README.md

-# CometChat Vue UI Kit
+# CometChat Android UI Kit

 The CometChat Android UI Kit provides a pre-built user interface kit that developers can use to quickly integrate a reliable & fully-featured chat experience into an existing or a new app.